 Direct Hands-On Experience

-All MPH students must complete 6 credit hours (270 hours fieldwork) of practicum prior to graduation.
-The practicum experience is meant to give students direct, hands-on experience comparable to a career position suitable for someone with an MPH.
-This will not only supplement the student’s coursework and enrich their academic experience, but also prepare the student for employment after completion of their degree.
+All Emergency Health Certificate students must complete 3 credit hours (135 hours fieldwork) of practicum prior to completion of certificate.
+The practicum experience is meant to give students direct, hands-on experience comparable to a career position suitable for someone with a Certificate in Emergency Health.
+This will not only supplement the student’s coursework and enrich their academic experience, but also prepare the student for employment after completion of their certificate.